$n$-permutability and linear Datalog implies symmetric Datalog: Stacking symmetric Datalog programs

-Obviously, if $\symprogram^r_\A$ derives an unsatisfiable instance from $I$, then $I$ iself is unsatisfiable.
+Obviously, if $\symprogram^r_\A$ derives an unsatisfiable instance from $I$, then $I$ itself is unsatisfiable.
 Moreover, a maximal symmetric Datalog program run on $I$ can simulate the run of a smaller maximal symmetric Datalog program on $J$: